Mahdi-s/attention_arc/README.md

 3. 🌐 Access the application at `http://localhost:7860` in your web browser.

-Dive in and start exploring the fascinating world of language models! 🌊🤖
+Dive in and start exploring the fascinating world of language models!

+I'm working on adding support for additional models, let me know which models you'd like to see here. :)